claireannewest/gDDA/README.md

-# Gaussian beam discrete dipole approximation
+# Discrete Dipole Approximation with Gaussian Beam Source
 The following code is Draine's DDA version 7.3.2 edited to contain a Gaussian beam excitation source.
+Draine's User-Guide is included in the repo, but note that the certain changes have been made (e.g., lines added in `ddscat.par`) to the code which will make this user guide not applicable in certain cases.
+See the changes outlined below.

 ## Set up
-Compile the code in the folder `source_code` by typing `make all`.
+Make sure you have Fortran compilers installed.
+Once installed, Compile the source code in the folder `source_code` by typing `make all`.
+This has been done correctly when the file `ddscat` has been created.

 ## Examples
-The folder `example_sphere` contains example scripts to run 1) a calculation of the light scattered by a nanosphere and 2) an entire spectrum.
+The folder `example_sphere` contains example scripts to run calculation(s) of the light scattered by a nanosphere.

 ### A single scattering calculation
 To run a single scattering calculation, see the template files in the folder `single_calculation`.